krithiga7/covid-19-tracker-/README.md

 Indian map mentioned here indicates th states with coloured effects menton the covid affected and delivers contents of states The pie chart displays the record of people high-flown for covid.
 We can clearly observe the covid record in India in such states.
 The map clearly shows the variation of increment and decrement of covid in India.
+The site also shows the decrease and increase in the economic rate during the covid period

 Output/ Post Condition: